-In Sydney, this August has been unusually dry and warm, so we have had a pleasant start to spring, even if it feels as if it came a little early this year.
-Your deciduous trees will be coming into leaf (if they haven’t already) and you should have enjoyed some blossoms from such plants as prunus, crabapples and flowering quince.
-Hopefully, by now, you will have completed (or be close to finishing) repotting any conifers that need it.
+During August, we have finally had a break from what has seemed like constantly wet or cloudy weather.
+Your deciduous trees will be coming in to leaf (if they haven’t already) and you should have enjoyed some blossoms from such plants as prunus, crabapples and flowering quince.
+Hopefully by now, you will have completed (or be close to finishing) repotting any conifers that need it.

 Spring pruning is not over yet, as evergreens are growing rapidly (especially privets) and conifers will need lots of attention.
 Remember that if there are any parts of a tree which are not developing well, you should not prune them until that section has become stronger.

 Check any wiring on your trees carefully, as branch thickening during spring may lead to wires cutting in more quickly, leaving unsightly scars behind.
 It is generally better not to wire during spring for that reason, particularly with deciduous species.
 Remove wiring from a tree if the branch has set, or replace wire, spiraling in the opposite direction, if it has not yet set.

 With so much active growth happening, it is time to start fertilising all your trees (except for recently repotted ones).
 Whether you liquid fertilise fortnightly at half strength or monthly at full strength, or every three months with a granular food, it doesn’t matter, but fertilise you must, if you want optimum growth and health of your trees.
 What is essential is that you follow the directions from the manufacturers and do not over fertilise.